jamesETF/ethicalfrenchienew/content/_index/gaurantees/gaurantee-1.md

 title = "Healthy Frenchie Gaurantee" weight = 10
 [asset]
 image = "gaurantees/healthy.svg"

 +++

-How do we guarantee healthy Frenchie puppies?
-Learn more about what measures we implement before the breeding and between the whelping process, to guarantee their health, before advertising our French Bulldog puppies for sale.
+Being an ethical French Bulldog Breeder requires a lot of preparation and health testing before producing a litter.
+Click here to learn more about the measures we implement prior to breeding and while whelping a French Bulldog litter.
+Just like with every animal, there aren’t any life long guarantees, but we like to do our best to produce the healthiest French Bulldog Puppies.